Skip to main content

 The employer may act as the “plan sponsor,” performing certain administrative functions, but their access to PHI is severely restricted.
 They must certify that they have established safeguards to prevent unauthorized use or disclosure of your information, especially for employment-related decisions.
 This structure is designed to allow the health plan to function while ensuring your personal health story remains confidential.

 Conversely, if a wellness program is offered directly by the employer and is entirely separate from the group health plan, the health information collected may not be protected by HIPAA.
-In these cases, other laws, such as the (ADA), may offer some confidentiality requirements, but the robust protections of HIPAA do not apply.
+In these cases, other laws, such as the Americans with Disabilities Act (ADA), may offer some confidentiality requirements, but the robust protections of HIPAA do not apply.
 This makes it essential to understand how your specific program is structured.

 Intermediate